Wellesley College's Quantitative Reasoning Program has created a number of resources to help individuals improve their QR skills.

 Mathematics and Democracy: The Case for Quantitative Literacy, by the National Council on Education and the Disciplines, Lynn Arthur Steen, Executive Director.
 The Woodrow Wilson National Fellowship Foundation, 2001.

-A good text to accompany the basic skills QR course:
+A good text to accompany the Introduction to Quantitative Reasoning course:

 Using and Understanding Mathematics: A Quantitative Reasoning Approach, 5th Edition, by Jeffrey O.Bennett and William L. Briggs, Pearson, 2011.